-- 5. The Combined Authority may grant you a dispensation only if having regard to all relevant circumstances the Combined Authority considers that: - without the dispensation, the number of members prohibited from participating in any particular business would be so great a proportion of the Combined Authority35 as to impede the transaction of the business, - without the dispensation, the representation of different political groups on the Combined Authority would be so upset as to alter the likely outcome of any vote on the matter, - the dispensation is in the interests of persons living in the Combined Authority's area, or - it is otherwise appropriate to grant a dispensation. - 6.
-In determining whether to grant dispensation requests, the Combined Authority may consider: - whether the nature of the member's interest is such that to allow the member to participate would not damage public confidence in the conduct of the Combined Authority's business, - whether the interest is common to the member and a significant proportion of the general public, - whether the participation of the member in the business that the interest relates to is justified by a member's particular role or expertise, and
+- 5. The Combined Authority may grant you a dispensation only if having regard to all relevant circumstances the Combined Authority considers that: - without the dispensation, the number of members prohibited from participating in any particular business would be so great a proportion of the Combined Authority31 as to impede the transaction of the business, - without the dispensation, the representation of different political groups on the Combined Authority would be so upset as to alter the likely outcome of any vote on the matter, - the dispensation is in the interests of persons living in the Combined Authority's area, or - it is otherwise appropriate to grant a dispensation. - 6.
+In determining whether to grant dispensation requests, the Combined Authority may consider: - whether the nature of the member's interest is such that to allow the member to participate would not damage public confidence in the conduct of the Combined Authority's business, - whether the interest is common to the member and a significant proportion of the general public,

-34 Or any committee or officer to whom this function may be delegated by the Combined Authority.
+30 Or any committee or officer to whom this function may be delegated by the Combined Authority.

-35 Or body transacting the business.
+31 Or body transacting the business.